 Graduate students may be permitted to repeat courses by petition to, and with approval of, the dean.
 The first grade assigned remains on the student's record but is not used when calculating grade point average.
-The grade assigned for the course as repeated is also recorded, and is used in computing the student's achieved grade point average.
+The grade assigned for the course as repeated is also recorded, and is used in computing students' grade point average.